 Some people make granita with them or ice cream.
 You can add them to salads.
 They are made in lots of different ways.
 These plants need a lot of space.
 The actual plant has huge branches, which are called pads.
 You can see spines all over them.
 The same applies to the fruits they form.
 They can take up a lot of room so I don’t think I would put it in a garden.

 Of course, this depends on how big the garden is.
 There is certainly plenty of agricultural land in Calabria and Sicily for them.
 It is a majestic plant.
 The bright green colour is evergreen.
 It does not matter what season it is, you can always see them.
 They are just as popular as the chilli peppers in Calabria.

 You will find this symbol on postcards, souvenirs and other types of tourist merchandise.
 Once, I saw a print of it on a T-shirt.
 I was tempted to buy it.
 It is one of those fruit trees that you cannot help falling in love with.
 Why do we like these fruit trees?
 Could it be because they are perhaps, non-existent in some countries, especially those with low temperatures.

 We even get our photos taken with them.
 You can see mine above.
 They look very colourful in photographs.
 I was wearing a yellow-green dress so I almost blended in with the plant.
 The high temperatures in Calabria and Sicily as well as the rich volcanic soil make everything grow well.

 A great way to see this vegetation is by staying in a farmhouse both in Calabria and Sicily.
 See more here.
 It is an amazing experience.
+You can use my travel resources here to get around.
 Find out also about the excursions you can do in Sicily and Calabria here.